 The 2022 Notes are accounted for by separating the net proceeds between long-term debt and shareholders' equity.
 In connection with the issuance of the 2022 Notes, we recorded a debt discount of \$16.9 million (\$11.0 million net of tax) as a result of separating the equity component.
 The effective interest rate for the 2022 Notes is 7.3% after considering the effect of the accretion of the related debt discount that represented the equity component of the 2022 Notes at their inception.
-For the three-month periods ended March 31, 2019 and 2018, interest expense (including amortization of the debt discount) related to the 2022 Notes totaled \$2.1 million and \$2.0 million, respectively.
-The remaining unamortized debt discount of the 2022 Notes was \$10.3 million at March 31, 2019 and \$11.0 million at December 31, 2018.
+For the three- and nine-month periods ended September 30, 2019, interest expense (including amortization of the debt discount) related to the 2022 Notes totaled \$2.1 million and \$6.2 million, respectively.
+For the three- and nine-month periods ended September 30, 2018, interest expense (including amortization of the debt discount) related to the 2022 Notes totaled \$2.0 million and \$6.1 million, respectively.
+The remaining unamortized debt discount of the 2022 Notes was \$8.8 million at September 30, 2019 and \$11.0 million at December 31, 2018.

-Convertible Senior Notes Due 2023
+Convertible Senior Notes Due 2023 ("2023 Notes")

-On March 20, 2018, we completed a public offering and sale of our 2023 Notes in the aggregate principal amount of \$125 million.
-The net proceeds from the issuance of the 2023 Notes were approximately \$121 million after deducting the underwriters' discounts and commissions and estimated offering expenses.
-We used the net proceeds from the issuance of the 2023 Notes to fund the required repurchase by us of \$59.3 million in principal of Convertible Senior Notes due 2032 (the "2032 Notes") described below and to prepay \$61 million of our Term Loan.
+On March 20, 2018, we completed a public offering and sale of the 2023 Notes in the aggregate principal amount of \$125 million.
+The net proceeds from the issuance of the 2023 Notes were approximately \$121.0 million after deducting the underwriters' discounts and commissions and estimated offering expenses.
+We used the net proceeds from the issuance of the 2023 Notes to fund the required repurchase by us of \$59.3 million in principal of Convertible Senior Notes due 2032 (the "2032 Notes") described below and to prepay \$61.0 million of the then-existing term loan.